 Required attribute Description StopProgram The executable, which stops the application.
 Specify the complete path of the executable.
 Applicable command line arguments follow the name of the executable and have spaces separating them.
 This executable can be on local storage or shared storage.
-For applications running in Solaris zones, use the path as seen from the non-global zone.
 Note: The agent logs the return value of the StopProgram executable.
 The agent does not treat a non-zero return value as failure of execution and takes the resource offline.
 Note: Do not use the opening and closing ({ }) brace symbols in this string.
 Note: In the script, specify a return value that is between 0 and 255.
-Type and dimension: string-scalar Example: "/usr/sbin/sample_app stop" At least one of the following attributes: See Table 5-5 on page 217.
+Type and dimension: string-scalar Example: "/usr/sbin/sample_app stop" At least one of the following attributes: See Table 5-5 on page 194.
 MonitorProcessesMonitorProgramPidFiles